Terminator: Dark Fate: Plot

 Tracing the source of Sarah's messages to Laredo, Texas, the group evades both the Rev-9 and U.S. authorities while crossing the border.
 There, they encounter the same T-800 that killed John.
-Having completed its mission and with Skynet erased from existence, the Terminator—now self-aware and calling itself "Carl"—integrated into human society, forming a family and developing a conscience.
+Having completed its mission and with no Skynet to give it further instructions, the Terminator—now self-aware and calling itself "Carl"—integrated into human society, forming a family and developing a conscience.
 Seeking redemption, Carl began sending Sarah the coordinates of time displacement events to give her purpose.
 He agrees to help them defeat the Rev-9, and Sarah reluctantly joins forces with him for Dani's sake.
 Anticipating the Rev-9's pursuit, Carl urges his adopted family to flee.

-The group obtains a military-grade electromagnetic pulse (EMP) device with the help of Sarah's contact, Major Dean.
+The group obtains a electromagnetic pulse (EMP) device with the help of Sarah's contact, Major Dean.
 However, the Rev-9 arrives and destroys the EMPs during a shootout, forcing the group to escape by air.
 During the flight, Grace reveals that Dani is the future leader of the resistance.
 The Rev-9 boards their aircraft and subdues Carl, forcing Grace, Sarah, and Dani to parachute out near a hydroelectric dam.
 The two Terminators follow them.

 At the dam, the group makes a final stand.
 Carl and Grace manage to drag the Rev-9 into a turbine, causing a massive explosion that disables all three.
 The Rev-9's damaged endoskeleton incapacitates Sarah, leaving Dani to face it alone.
 A mortally wounded Grace urges Dani to use her power core as a weapon.
 Though initially overpowered, Dani is aided by Carl, who reactivates and restrains the Rev-9 long enough for Dani to destroy it with Grace's power source.
 Carl and the Rev-9 are destroyed in the ensuing blast.

 In the aftermath, Dani and Sarah watch a young Grace playing at a park with her family.
 Determined to change the future, they drive off to prepare for the coming war.